fac28/Week5-James_Deepa/README.md

 # Week5-James_Deepa
+You can find our deployed site here https://week5-deepa-james-2048.netlify.app/
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.